javaniecampbell/requirements-generator/README.md

 ## License

-This project is licensed under the __TBA__ License.
+This project is licensed under the **TBA** License.
 I have yet to determine the appropriate license for this project.
-This project is currently my personal and intellectual property until further notice.
+This project is currently my personal and intellectual property until further notice, and I welcome feedback on the appropriate open source license that allows for attribution to the contributors and prohibits commercial use without attribution.

+Contact for permission to use this project commercially, within your own project or for any other inquiries can be made by submitting an issue

 ## Credits